CleverRaven/Cataclysm-DDA/doc/BASECAMP.md

 `"construction_name"` | string, a short description/name of the upgrade mission that is displayed in the base camp mission selector.
 The recipe's `"description"` field has the extended description that explains why a player might want to have an NPC perform this upgrade mission.
 `"blueprint_provides"` | array of objects, with each object having an `"id"` string and an optional `"amount"` integer.
 These are the camp features that are available when the upgrade mission is complete.
 Every upgrade mission provides its recipe `"result"` with an amount of 1 automatically and that string does not need to be listed in `"blueprint_provides"`.
 `"blueprint_requires"` | array of objects, with each object having an `"id"` string and an optional `"amount"` integer.
 These are the camp features that are required before the upgrade mission can be attempted.
+`"blueprint_excludes"` | array of objects, with each object having an `"id"` string and an optional `"amount"` integer.
+These are the camp features that prevent the upgrade mission from being attempted if they exist.
 `"blueprint_resources"` | array of `"itype_id"`s.
 Items with those ids will be added to the camp inventory after the upgrade mission is completed and can be used for crafting or additional upgrade missions.

-### blueprint requires and provides
+### blueprint requires, provides, and excludes
-blueprint requires and blueprint provides are abstract concepts or flags that an upgrade mission requires to start, or that are provided by a previous upgrade mission to satisfy the blueprint requirements of a current upgrade mission.
+blueprint requires, blueprint provides, and blueprint exlcudes are abstract concepts or flags that an upgrade mission requires to start, or that are provided by a previous upgrade mission to satisfy the blueprint requirements of a current upgrade mission, or that prevent an upgrade mission from being available.
 Each one has an `"id"` and an `"amount"`.
-Multiple requires or provides with the same `"id"` sum their `"amount"` if they're on the same basecamp expansion.
+Multiple requires, provides, or excludes with the same `"id"` sum their `"amount"` if they're on the same basecamp expansion.

+Every upgrade mission has its recipe `"result"` as a blueprint_provides and a blueprint_excludes, so upgrade missions will automatically prevent themselves from being repatable.

 These are arbitrary strings and can be used to control the branching of the upgrade paths.
 However, some strings have meaning within the basecamp code: